Loan Quality Advisor FAQ

 - Is the ULDD file something that we create in order to use this product?

-- Will I be able to submit a loan file through LQA if I cannot create a ULDD file through my loan origination system?
+- Can I submit a loan file through LQA if I cannot create a ULDD file?

 - What type of training is available for LQA?